igm/sockjs-go/README.md

 WebSocket
 -
 As mentioned above sockjs-go library is compatible with RFC 6455.
-That means the browsers not supprting RFC 6455 are not supported properly.
+That means the browsers not supporting RFC 6455 are not supported properly.
 There are no plans to support draft versions of WebSocket protocol.
 The WebSocket support is based on [Gorilla web toolkit](http://www.gorillatoolkit.org/pkg/websocket) implementation of WebSocket.

 For detailed information about browser versions supporting RFC 6455 see this [wiki page](http://en.wikipedia.org/wiki/WebSocket#Browser_support).